stuartsierra/lazytest/README.txt

       (integer? (+ a b)))

 The deftest macro takes a vector of bindings, like "let".
-Each expression in the body of the deftest will be compiled into an assertion using those bindings.
+Each expression in the body of the deftest is an assertion about the values of those bindings.

-Test Cases can also be called like functions, with no arguments:
+Test Cases can be called like functions, with no arguments.
+They return a result object.
+Use the success? function to find out if the test passed:

     (success? (addition))
     ;;=> true

-A Context is a pair of functions that will be called "around" a Test Case.
+A Context is a function that supplies values to a Test Case.
 Contexts are created with defcontext:

     (defcontext random-int []
       (rand-int Integer/MAX_VALUE))